mrsanz/Resume-Builder/resume.md

 Webmaster / Graphic Designer (2010 ­ 2011)

+* Developed the strategy and implementation for the Thetus.com Coporate website, integrating jobvite and salesforces, enabling thetus to retain and hire better talent, and to use the corporate webstie as a lead generation tool.
-* Produced work swiftly for custom branding and trade shows which drove new business and generated new customers.
+Produced work swiftly for custom branding and trade shows which drove new business and generated new customers.
 * Researched and implemented advanced JavaScript techniques which Improved the corporate website by increasing user adoption and engagement.